earowang/hts/cran-comments.md

 ## Comments

-This is a submission to fix CRAN errors.
+This is a resubmission to fix CRAN errors.

 ## R CMD check results